Bretton Woods system: U.S. balance of payments crisis

 In 1960 Robert Triffin, a Belgian-American economist, noticed that holding dollars was more valuable than gold because constant U.S. balance of payments deficits helped to keep the system liquid and fuel economic growth.
 What would later come to be known as Triffin's Dilemma was predicted when Triffin noted that if the U.S. failed to keep running deficits the system would lose its liquidity, not be able to keep up with the world's economic growth, and, thus, bring the system to a halt.
 But incurring such payment deficits also meant that, over time, the deficits would erode confidence in the dollar as the reserve currency created instability.

-The first effort was the creation of the London Gold Pool on 1 November 1961 between eight nations.
+The first effort was the creation of the London Gold Pool on 1 November 1961 between eight governments.
 The theory behind the pool was that spikes in the free market price of gold, set by the morning gold fix in London, could be controlled by having a pool of gold to sell on the open market, that would then be recovered when the price of gold dropped.
 Gold's price spiked in response to events such as the Cuban Missile Crisis, and other less significant events, to as high as $40/ounce.
 The Kennedy administration drafted a radical change of the tax system to spur more production capacity and thus encourage exports.
-This culminated with the 1963 tax cut program, designed to maintain the $35 peg.
+This culminated with the 1964 tax cut program, designed to maintain the $35 peg.

 In 1967, there was an attack on the pound and a run on gold in the sterling area, and on 18 November 1967, the British government was forced to devalue the pound.
 U.S. President Lyndon Baines Johnson was faced with a difficult choice, either institute protectionist measures, including travel taxes, export subsidies and slashing the budget—or accept the risk of a "run on gold" and the dollar.
 From Johnson's perspective: "The world supply of gold is insufficient to make the present system workable—particularly as the use of the dollar as a reserve currency is essential to create the required international liquidity to sustain world trade and growth."